I Thessalonians 4:13-5:11

 B. For Those In Darkness - Destruction

 How do we respond to this thought?
 For those in darkness and those who want to walk in the darkness, this is a warning.
-I Thessalonians 5:3 says, “while people are saying, ‘peace and safety’ destruction will come suddenly.
+Vs. 3 says, “while people are saying, ‘peace and safety’ destruction will come suddenly.
 People are, as one writer says, in “fancied safety.”

-The understanding is that things will go on as they always have.
-And yet, even science warns us that this world will not always be as it is now.
-A few weeks ago, we visited Johnston’s Canyon, in Alberta with our family.
+It is those who are in darkness, those who have no awareness of the destruction that is about to come, for whom this day will be a great surprise.
+They will suddenly become aware that what they had always thought - that everything will go on as usual - is not the case.
+Last week, we visited Johnston’s Canyon, in Alberta.
 There was a sign there, that indicated that the falls are receding by a few millimetres every year.
 When I read that sign, I thought - these falls will not be here forever.
-I also read somewhere recently that the sun is burning out and that there is only enough fuel left in it for a few more million years.
-These are signs that the world is decaying.
-Of course, people may realize this, but simply respond by saying, “by the time these things happen, I will be long gone.”
-What they don’t realize is that before the sun runs out of fuel, something else will end this world and that is the return of Christ.
+But then I thought, by the time they are gone, I will be long gone.
+I read somewhere that the sun is burning out and that there is only enough fuel left in it for a few more million years.
+This is another sign of the decay of this universe, but again, by the time it happens, we will be long gone.
+That is how people who do not recognise the coming destruction think.
+They don’t realize that before the sun runs out of fuel, something else will end this world and that is the return of Christ.

 Paul compares it to a woman who is pregnant.
+Now we need to be careful what lesson we take from this illustration.
+I believe that in the context what is taught is the inevitability of the destruction that will come upon them.
 When labour pains begin, the birth is not far behind.
-When Christ returns, the destruction that will come upon those in darkness is certain and irreversible.
+When Christ returns, the destruction that will come upon them is certain and irreversible.

 C. For Those In The Light - Hope